Protect Natural Floodplain Functions

 - Provide natural flood and erosion control and reduce flood velocities and peaks

 - Create and enhance waterfowl, fish, and other wildlife habitats and provide breeding and feeding grounds.

-Areas that routinely flood or where creeks and streams flow after rain events are very susceptible to the water pollution impacts caused by illegal dumping activities.
+Areas that routinely flood or where creeks and streams flow after a rain are very susceptible to the water pollution impacts caused by illegal dumping activities.
 Trash, tires, batteries, cut trees/brush, yard clippings/leaves, chemicals, washwater, etc. should not be dumped into or near storm sewers, catch basins, ditches, or streams.
 It is a violation of Metro Code §15.64.205 to dump or discharge these materials into either the storm sewer system or streams.